 New Mexico minimum coverage law requires drivers to carry liability coverage of $25,000 per person for injury or death, $50,000 for total injury or death if there are multiple people in the vehicle, and $10,000 for property damage.

 If you are injured in a crash with an insured driver, and he is found to be at fault, you would be able to file a claim to recover up to the limits of his insurance policy.
 However, if he does not have insurance, you will not be able to recover anything from him.
 He may be fined and even lose his license for not having insurance, but that won’t help you with medical bills, property damage, and other losses.

 Protect Yourself by Carrying the Right Insurance

-Therefore, it is important to protect yourself in advance for the possibility that you are involved in an accident with an uninsured motorist in New Mexico.
-Because of this potential risk, many drivers carry a form of coverage known as “uninsured motorist coverage.”
-Uninsured motorist coverage protects not at fault drivers when they suffer a property damage loss or injury from an accident with an uninsured motorist.
+Therefore, it is important to protect yourself in advance of the possibility that you will be involved in an accident with an uninsured motorist in New Mexico.
+Because of this potential risk, many drivers carry a form of coverage is known as uninsured (UM) or underinsured motorist (UIM) coverage.
+UM/UIM coverage protects drivers when they suffer a property damage loss or injury from an incident with an uninsured motorist.

 If you have uninsured motorist coverage, and it is confirmed that the at-fault driver does not have insurance, then your own insurance company should compensate you for your medical bills, lost wages, and pain and suffering, as well as damage to your vehicle.

 Some people are hesitant to file an uninsured claim for their accident since they are pursuing their own insurance policy.
 Though pursuing your own insurance company may not make sense initially, it is important to understand that you pay monthly premiums for this coverage and it is there to protect you.